pangilinan-patrick/pangilinan-patrick/README.md

 <h1>👋<strong> Welcome!</strong></h1>

 <div size='60%'> Hi!
-I'm a diligent 4th Year Computer Science Student with skills in programming, and UI/UX design.
+I'm a diligent 4th Year Computer Science Student with skills in programming, and specialization in Front-end Development.
 Committed to continuous learning and professional growth, I consistently seek out new opportunities to expand my skills and knowledge.
 </div>
 <br/>
 <h2><strong> About Me </strong></h2>